Economics Major

 The Business Economist

-The primary role of a business economist is to help firms understand and adapt to a changing economic environment.
-Business economists interpret and forecast the general economic climate, analyze conditions specific to their firm and aid the firm's operational efficiency.
+A business economist helps firms understand business outlook and adapt to a changing world and environment.
+They interpret and forecast the general economic climate, analyze conditions for their firm and industry and guide business decisions.

 The Government Economist

-The range of jobs for economists is as broad as the government itself.
-Government economists work for agencies in the fields of agriculture, business, banking and insurance, finance, labor, transportation, utilities, urban economics and international trade.
+For every area of government, there are economists.
+Government economists work for agencies in the fields like agriculture, business, banking and insurance, finance, labor, transportation, utilities, urban economics, and international trade.

 The Academic Economist

-There are many opportunities for Economics majors to teach at the high school and college levels.
-At the collegiate level, Ph.D. economists will continuously be in high demand.
+Take your skills and teach others to predict and forecast the future.
+Countless opportunities exist for Economics majors to teach at the high school and college levels.
+At the collegiate level, Ph.D. economists are continuously in high demand.

-Beyond these paths, Economics majors find work in almost all industries.
-Economics will teach you how to develop your analytical problem-solving skills that are in demand in every sector of the economy.
+Beyond these paths, Economics majors find work in almost every industry.
+Economics teaches you how to develop your analytical problem-solving skills that employers rank among in the top three skills for graduates and new employees.

 Explore Economics at UNI